shoutrain/Deep-Reinforcement-Learning-Hands-On-Second-Edition/README.md

 # Deep-Reinforcement-Learning-Hands-On-Second-Edition

 Deep-Reinforcement-Learning-Hands-On-Second-Edition, published by Packt

+> I am using python 3.10, torch 2.01, gymnasium 0.29.1(instead of gym <=0.26.2) and corresponding other packages, so please ignore the following package versions.

 ## Code branches

 The repository is maintained to keep dependency versions up-to-date.
 This requires efforts and time to test all the examples on new versions, so, be patient.

 The logic is following: there are several branches of the code, corresponding to major pytorch version code was tested.
 Due to incompatibilities in pytorch and other components, **code in the printed book might differ from the code in the repo**.

 At the moment, there are the following branches available:

 * `master`: contains the code with the latest pytorch which was tested.
 At the moment, it is pytorch 1.7.
 * `torch-1.3-book`: code printed in the book with minor bug fixes.
 Uses pytorch=1.3 which is available only on conda repos.
 * `torch-1.7`: pytorch 1.7.
 This branch was tested and merged into master.